lockevod/Karoo-KActions/README.md

 ## Import/Export API keys/Webhook Configuration

 KActions allows you to import both provider configurations and webhook settings directly from a file.
 This is very useful if you've to introduce a complicated key or you webhook is complicated.
 You'll need to connect your Karoo by cable and execute adb commands.
+You only need to use it if you want to import complex api keys.
+If you don't have any file to import, you can skip this step.

 - **Import Provider Settings**:
    - Fill information in file (you've a template in templates folder.
 Please don't modify structure, change/complete only apikey (insert your apikey for your provider (between quotation marks).
 You don't need to fill a key for every provider.
 You can do copy with adb with the command: